Starlight-Syss/Cave-Flyer/README.md

-simple minesweeper game in HTML, meaning you only need to run it in your web browser
+simple suruve wave game, need pygame for it to run